navidrome/website/content/en/docs/Developers/dev-environment.md

 # Make logging more verbose
 LogLevel = "debug"

-# This will always create an `admin` user with the specified password, so you don't have to
+# This option will always create an `admin` user with the specified password, so you don't
-# create a user every time you delete your dev database
+# have to create a user every time you delete your dev database
 DevAutoCreateAdminPassword = "password"

 # Move the data/DB folder to a different location